the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 In this final variation, the rest operator is used to destructure the `objectID` from the rest of the `item` object.
 Afterward, the `item` is spread with its key/values pairs into the Item component.
 While this final variation is very concise, it comes with advanced JavaScript features that may be unknown to some.

-In this section, we have learned about JavaScript object destructuring which can be commonly used not only for the `props` object, but also for other objects like the `item` object.
+In this section, we have learned about JavaScript object destructuring which can be commonly used not only for the `props` object, but also for other objects like the `item` object which are nested within the props.
 We have also seen how nested destructuring can be used (Variation 1), but also how it didn't add any benefits in our case because it just made the component bigger.
 In the future, you are more likely to find use cases for nested destructuring which are beneficial.

 Last but not least, you have learned about JavaScript's spread and rest operators, which shouldn't be confused with each other, to perform operations on JavaScript objects and to pass the `props` object from one component to another component in the most concise way.
 In the end, I want to point out the initial version again which we will keep over for the next sections:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~